 Former Chair of the Management Board of the Friesland Bank Holding NV.
 Appointed on 24 April 2014 and reappointed in 2018.
-In addition to being a BNG Bank Supervisory Board member, he is Chair of the Supervisory Board of Bouwinvest Real Estate Investors B.V.

 J.B.S.
 Conijn

 Former professor specialising in the Housing Market at the University of Amsterdam.
 Appointed on 23 November 2015 and reappointed in 2020.
 In addition to being a BNG Bank Supervisory Board member, he is Director and advisor Housing Associations at Finance Ideas and an Investment Committee member of Amvest Residential Core Fund.